 The Junior Warden is a member of the Vestry elected by the Vestry and is in charge of building and grounds maintenance and is the Second Vice President of the Parish Corporation.

 The election of vestry members takes place during the Annual Meeting, which is held on the last Sunday of January.
 Each Vestry member volunteers to serve on the Vestry for a 3-year period.
-Minutes from the Vestry meetings are taken by the Parish Administrator and posted on the parish communication bulletin board in Buttrum Hall.
+Minutes from the Vestry meetings are taken by the Parish Administrator.

 John Eiler, Junior Warden